 A price for drum sets start from € 100 (basic instrument without cymbals).
 These drum sets are naturally “made in China” and last very little.
 In fact the price is so low that the test is the desire to buy one with the hope of improving their own in the future if you decide to get serious, but there is a drawback: the equipment is really pathetic and it breaks after a few uses, in addition to the fact that second-hand is not if the buy none because these pieces of cardboard are not have the market.

 Starting to make a few names we find instead the various brands such as Tamburo, Tama, Mapex, Yamaha, DW/PDP that offer according to the needs a varied offer of excellent models to start having fun and at the same time they can be good to play in public.
 As the difference in the quality of the woods is not significant in the economic bands, it is therefore advisable to move towards the models starting from € 350 to € 600.
-These are true that they do not have excellent woods but it is also true that mechanically, the hardware of the battery is more robust and lasts longer, as well as having the warranty from the manufacturers or from the retailer.

 Moreover these drums are very commercial and are among the most used as utilitarian, that is as second drum sets.
 Any sale on the used market always makes a few hundred euros.